Nordix/nfqueue-loadbalancer/flow.md

 nfqlb flow-delete --name=flow-2
 ```

-There is no way to update an existing flow, for instance removing a
+There is no way to modify an existing flow, for instance removing a
-port range, the flow must be re-configured with the entire updated
+port range, but a flow may be re-configured with an updated
 configuration.

 Unlike the lb-configuration (MaglevData) flows are stored in the lb
 process and must be re-configured if the lb process is restarted.

+## Performance

+Flows are traversed one-by-one in priority order for each packet.
+With
+many complex flows **the performance impact can be very large!**

+## All-protocols flows

+If no specific protocols are specified load-balancing is based on
+addresses only (L3 level) and any (L4) protocol is accepted. `ping`
+will work only with all-protocols flows.

+## The inner-packet problem

+The original idea was to use iptables/nft to direct flows to different
+`nfqlb` instances by selecting different nfqueues.
+That does however
+not work for incoming icmp replies with an "inner-packet", e.g
+"fragmentation needed" used in PMTU discovery, since iptables/nft does
+not support rules for inner-packets.

+This was a driving reason for introducing flows in `nfqlb`.

 ## Limitations